General Questions for the BAS Program

 Are all courses available online?

-All courses for the BAS concentration in Technology and Innovation and Cybersecurity are available online with asynchronous delivery.
-Courses offered online can be searched at the Courses tab on the Mason Online website.
+All courses for the BAS concentrations in Cyber Security, Technology and Innovation, and Defense Information Systems Technology are available online with asynchronous delivery.
+Courses offered online can be searched at the courses tab on the Mason Online website.
 Mason offers a variety of online education methods that may require real time participation, coming to a campus for part of the course, and/or testing in a proctored setting.

 How much do online courses cost?

-The cost for the online education classes is the same as for ground based undergraduate and graduate courses.
+The cost for the online education classes is the same as for in-person courses.
 The Student Accounts Office

-link will help you find tuition and other costs.
+will help you determine tuition and other costs.
 Some online courses may require a fee to help provide the necessary software, support, and technical assistance needed to manage and assure quality in the online education experience.

 How do I see the GMU catalog for course details?